 Your knowledge base is also a way of providing automated support to your prospects.
-They will have many questions about your product before they take the trial or make the purchase decision.
+They will have many questions about your product before they take the trial or make the final purchase decision.
 Have your knowledge base answer their needs.

 Automated customer service will help to improve conversion and onboarding while reducing churn.
-At minimum, the output achieved through automated drip campaigns, a series of knowledge base articles, or a combination of both.
+At minimum, the output achieved through automated drip campaigns will be a series of knowledge base articles or a combination of both.

 Your knowledge base is a key part of your automated self-service strategy.
 Especially in SaaS, customers are a do-it-yourself kind of breed.
 They’re smart enough to solve problems themselves – just give them the tools.